 Process of Continuous Follow-up and Adjustment of the Plan.
-AOHS monitors law enforcement agencies activity reports monthly to determine if adjustments are needed for their plans.
-When activity reports are received, they are assessed against the latest crash data to identify successful crash reductions in targeted locations, as well as new areas of risk that may be developing.
-This results in E-BE enforcement programs being continuously evaluated and the necessary adjustments being made.
+AOHS monitors subgrantee activity reports monthly to determine if adjustments are needed for their plans.
+When activity reports are received, they are assessed against program goals and expectations.
+This results programs being continuously evaluated and the necessary adjustments being made.
 A monthly follow-up is conducted with agencies to address any lack of performance issues or activities.
-Adjustments are made to the HSP annually based on the problem identification that include the enforcement plans.
+Adjustments are made to the HSP annually based on the problem identification.